nikolausrauch/opengl-playground/apps/00_demo_viewer/README.md

 ## OpenGL Context (Buffer and Shaders)
 The OpenGL context is created on [viewer](https://github.com/nikolausrauch/opengl-playground/blob/main/viewer/viewer.h) construction and is destroyed on destruction - OpenGL calls are only allowed in between.
 For ease of use I wrapped some of the most commonly used OpenGL functionalities (not feature complete), which is accessed through an [opengl::context](https://github.com/nikolausrauch/opengl-playground/blob/main/viewer/opengl/context.h) instance.
-You can still use raw opengl functions but be aware that I track binding identifiers and state options in the context to avoid redundant OpenGL calls (so be sure to reset the state!).
+You can still use raw opengl functions but be aware that I track binding ids and state options in the context to avoid redundant OpenGL calls (so be sure to reset the state!).
 ```C++
 auto& context = view.context();
 ```